Skip to main content

 TL;DR - Make the Christmas Message Fit the Person

-A Christmas wish works best when it sounds like it was chosen for one person, not pulled from a stack of holiday phrases.
-The common mistake is trying to make every greeting big, poetic or overly cheerful.
+A Christmas wish works best when it feels like it was chosen for one person, not pulled from a stack of holiday phrases.
+The most common mistake is trying to make every greeting big, poetic, or overly cheerful.